meder411/PointNet-PyTorch/readme.md

  * I exclude the adaptive batch normalization decay rate
  * The trained model provided operates on pointclouds with 2000 points as opposed to 2048 (although you can re-train and change the pointcloud sizes)

+### Other Implementations
-The official TensorFlow implementation can be found here.
+ * The official TensorFlow implementation can be found [here](https://github.com/charlesq34/pointnet).

-Another PyTorch re-implementation can be found here.
+ * Another PyTorch re-implementation can be found [here](https://github.com/fxia22/pointnet.pytorch).

 If you use my re-implementation for your own work, please cite the original paper: